sckott/talks/scioclimate/index.md

 ---
-title       : Working with climate data in R author      : Scott Chamberlain date        : 2013-08-15 job         : rOpenSci
+title       : Working with climate data from around the web author      : Scott Chamberlain date        : 2013-08-15 job         : rOpenSci